sjpierce/SANETPA/README.md

 status](https://www.r-pkg.org/badges/version/SANETPA.png)](https://CRAN.R-project.org/package=SANETPA)
 <!-- badges: end -->

-This package is a research compendium for a study examining attrition from a sexual assault nurse examininer (SANE) training program.
-The research team is led by Dr. Katherine Dontje (PI) and Dr. Rebecca Campbell (Co-I) at Michigan State University.
+This package (Pierce, 2025) is a research compendium (Marwick et al., 2018) for a study examining attrition from a sexual assault nurse examiner (SANE) training program.
+The research team is led by Dr. Katherine Dontje (PI) and Dr. Rebecca Campbell (Co-I) at Michigan State University and was supported by a grant (Dontje & Campbell, 07/01/2021–06/30/2025).

 ## Assumptions